Sustainable and Impact Investing

-When the pursuit of financial returns is given the same priority, this should be little surprise.
+When the pursuit of financial returns is given the same priority as finding positive impacts, this should be little surprise.
 After all, why shouldn’t a company and its shareholders enjoy financial success if it delivers positive societal benefits through its business?

 The two goals can – and should – go hand in hand.
-There are clearly multi-billion-dollar opportunities for innovative companies that can successfully deliver solutions to the challenges facing society and the planet.
-Moreover, good corporate citizens should be on the right side of stricter regulations and the trend towards more conscious consumerism.
+There are clearly multi-billion-dollar opportunities for innovative companies that can successfully deliver solutions to the challenges facing society and the planet, such as global warming and access to education.
+Moreover, companies that make positive impacts should be on the right side of stricter future regulations and the trend towards more conscious consumerism.

 Myth 2 – It involves more investment risk

 All investments carry the chance of losses, of course, but the risks always relate to what it is you’re investing in.
-There’s no obvious reason why investing for impact would necessarily mean your money is at greater risk than investment approaches unconcerned with impact.
+There’s no obvious reason why investing for impact would necessarily mean your money is at greater risk than other investment approaches.

 A misconception might be that all impactful companies are start-ups with big dreams and no profits – the archetypal high risk investment.
-To the contrary, we believe large industry-leading companies – often more stable, lower risk investments – can have a terrific positive impact on society or the environment, by virtue of their size.
+Of course, smaller companies developing new technologies will play an essential part if we are to overcome many of the world’s biggest challenges.
+But, large industry-leading companies – often more stable, lower risk investments – can have a terrific positive impact on society or the environment, by virtue of their size.

 Incremental steps like more efficient processes can have a transformational effect when taken at scale.
-Incumbents which spearhead and normalise impact in their industries can play a leadership role that galvanises wider long-term impact initiatives among their peers.
+Businesses which spearhead and normalise positive impacts in their industries can play a leadership role that galvanises wider long-term impact initiatives among their peers.
 Companies can also play an enabling role by providing the tools, like software or technology, that makes it possible for others to deliver positive change.